firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.projecthoneypot.org/list_of_ips.php?t=s&rss=1).

-The last time downloaded was found to be dated: Fri Jun  5 23:54:17 UTC 2015.
+The last time downloaded was found to be dated: Sat Jun  6 01:00:06 UTC 2015.

 The ipset `php_spammers` has **495** entries, **495** unique IPs.